elementor/wp2static/readme.txt

 [**https://wp2static.com**](https://wp2static.com/)

-Not compatible with WooCommerce or membership sites.
+Not compatible with WooCommerce or membership sites, but solutions like [Snipcart](https://snipcart.com) allow for eCommerce on static websites.

 = Features =

  * publishes a standalone, static html copy of your whole WordPress website
  * removes tell-tale signs your site is running WordPress, making it unattractive to hackers
- * auto-deploy to a folder on your server, a ZIP file, FTP server, S3, GitHub, Netlify or BunnyCDN
+ * auto-deploy to a folder on your server, a ZIP file, FTP server, S3, GitHub, Netlif, BunnyCDN, BitBucket or GitLab
  * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook
  * desktop notifications alert you to when exports are complete